naubiomech/TeensyNanoExoCode/Documentation/AddingNew/AddingNewJoint.md

 ## SD Card
 1. Make a jointControllers folder with the .csv for the controllers specific to the joint

+## Python GUI - ActiveTrialSettings.py
+1. Find the section titled "jointMap"
+	- Add in the new joint name and incrament the int value in the section following the format of the other joints.
+2. In the UpdateTorque Class, update the string list in "values" under the section labeled "Joint Select" with the joint name (e.g., Left elbow, right elbow)

+## Python GUI - exoDeviceManager.py
+1. Find "jointDictionary" under the ExoDeviceManager Class
+	- Update the directory with the joint numbers you added in "ActiveTrialSettings" and associate with the Motor ID number you set the motor to via the RLink and in the software
+	- Follow the format of the other joints (e.g., 1: 33.
+0 = "Left Hip with an ID of 33")

 ## Done
 It should now be good to go.